davidfowl/aspnetvnextwebapiapp/Generations.md

 ## Existing Generations
 Below is the mapping table from existing platforms to their generation.

-If a library targets Generation 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP) and DNX Core 5.0

 | Generation | 5.1 | 5.2 | 5.3 | 5.4 | 5.5
 | :---------- | :--------- |:--------- |:--------- |:--------- |:--------- |
 |.NET Framework|⇠|4.5|||